FINRA Foundation Military Spouse Fellow Profile - Shay Cook

 Shay, who has a bachelor's degree in psychology from the University of Maryland University College and a master's in psychology from Walden University, began her career in the financial services field after she married her husband Nathaniel, an Air Force computer systems administrator, in 1999.

 The couple moved to Germany where she took a job at a credit union.
 Three years later, Shay and Nathaniel moved to Omaha, Nebraska, where she worked in several positions at a credit union near Offutt Air Force Base, including a stint as an assistant manager and senior financial services officer.
-In her spare time, she volunteered at homeless shelters where she offered credit report counseling.
+In her spare time, she volunteered at homeless shelters where she offered free credit report counseling.

 "I first became interested in the financial services field while working for the credit union in Nebraska," Shay said.
 "They offered us a lot of training on credit reports and lending procedures."